Pratik-Xig/ETH-AVAX-3RD/README (2).md

 # MyERC20Token

 This project contains an ERC20 token smart contract created using OpenZeppelin's ERC20 implementation.
-The token includes minting, burning, and transferring functionalities, and the owner of the contract has exclusive rights to mint new tokens.
+The token includes minting, burning, redeeming and transferring functionalities, and the owner of the contract has exclusive rights to mint new tokens.

 ## Description